ojilles/jilles.net/_posts/2006-06-07-jilles-books-online.md

 ---

 I had this really old laptop which holds my "books database" and thought to back it up.
-I was using some propertiery windows application to hold them all.
+I was using some proprietary windows application to hold them all.
 And instead of backing them up I brought them online using <a title="Listall's website" href="http://www.listal.com">Listall.com</a>.
 The setup was a breeze (even didn't require me to confirm my email address).
 The only problem I had